svelezpernett98/testapp/README.md

 After each test is executed, it takes a screenshot of the result and saves it into target > screenshots

-Execute the testng.xml file as a TestNg suite
+You might use Eclipse IDE, and execute the testng.xml file as a TestNg suite